People's Freedom Party (Russia)

 In 2007, it was denied re-registration and declared to be dissolved by the Russian Supreme Court.
 It was only after the European Court of Human Rights ruled that the denial of registration was unlawful that it could restore its official registration in May 2012.

+The party was dissolved by Russia's Supreme Court on May 25, 2023 because it did not have the required number of branches and due to claims filed against existing branches by the Federal Taxation Service and the Ministry of Justice.